eoncode/run-bot/README.md

 ## Concurrency

-RunnerBar uses Swift 6.2 strict concurrency, so data-race safety is guaranteed by the compiler rather than by convention.
+RunBot uses Swift 6.2 strict concurrency, so data-race safety is guaranteed by the compiler rather than by convention.
 UI runs on the main actor and background work is isolated in dedicated actors, all coordinated through structured `async`/`await`.

 → [`docs/architecture/concurrency-overview.md`](docs/architecture/concurrency-overview.md)